 Rest Time – Rest time is required by DHS for children who are on site for 5 or more continuous hours.
 For children who are not resting and for those who rest for short periods learning centers will be accessible.

-U Family is our guidance and support program for families with children in early childhood.
-We offer group and private classes for parents as well as parent-child playgroups facilitated by the U School staff and our network of expert community partners.
+U Family is our community guidance, support, and play program.
+We offer group and private experiences for parents/guardians, families, and educators facilitated by the U School staff and our network of expert community partners.

 Current & Upcoming U Family Programming:

-- U Photo is a series of local Saturday morning adventures for families with U School Teacher & Photographer, Ellen.
+A series of local weekend adventures for families with U School Teacher & Photographer, Ellen.
 Children will gain experience looking through the viewfinder of a camera, not the screen, while taking pictures on a unique adventure with their families.
 Along the way, Ellen, will capture high quality images of the family while on their adventure.
-Child gets the experience and the parents receive a quality photoshoot for their family.
+The child gets a deep photographic experience and the parents receive a quality photoshoot for their family.

 - Previous Ubuntu Squads: